UK Parliament to consider debate on farmers issue as e-petition attracts thousands of signatures | Law-Order

 The petition on the official Parliament petitions website, entitled 'Urge the Indian Government to ensure safety of protesters & press freedom', calls on the British government to make a public statement on the ''#kissanprotests & press freedoms''.

+The House of Commons said the government's response to the petition is expected later this month and the debate is under consideration.

 ''Petitions that receive 100,000 signatures will be considered for a debate in Parliament.
-Debates in Westminster Hall – where petitions debates take place – are currently suspended, but Committee will make an announcement on scheduling this debate as soon as possible,'' a House of Commons spokesperson said.
+Debates in Westminster Hall -- where petitions debates take place -- are currently suspended, but the Committee will make an announcement on scheduling this debate as soon as possible,'' a House of Commons spokesperson said.

-Some of the signatories of the petition reflect names of cross-party parliamentarians including Indian-origin Opposition Labour Party MPs Tanmanjeet Singh Dhesi and Preet Kaur Gill, who have been particularly vocal over the issue on social media and most recently raised concerns over the blockage of ''water, electricity and internet'' to protesting crowds.

 Meanwhile, the Indian Journalists' Association (IJA) in the UK joined other international media organisations to express concern over the arrest of journalists covering the farmers' protests and urged the Indian government to ensure the safety of journalists in the country.

-Defending the three contentious agri laws, the MEA said,''these reforms give expanded market access and provided greater flexibility to farmers.
+Defending the three contentious agri laws, the MEA said, ''These reforms give expanded market access and provided greater flexibility to farmers.
 They also pave the way for economically and ecologically sustainable farming.''
-PTI AK ZH AKJ ZHZH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)